 Hardware procurement lets us again service our customer’s hardware and accessory needs through one stop shopping.
 This means working closely with dependable suppliers in order to get the necessary parts to complete your project.
 Impro will get what you need, in terms of quality, quantity, and lead time, at the best possible price.

-Inventory storage for your completed finished goods is an option that is available under certain circumstances, depending on floor space and time frame needed.
+Inventory storage for your completed finished goods is an option, depending on our floor space and time frame.

 Distribution methods via UPS, FedEX, or LTL.